-Overview and Scrutiny will continue to offer facilities, such as language translation,
+Overview and Scrutiny will continue to offer facilities, such as language translation, large print of reports, agendas and minutes, to race and disability groups.

 From the evidence you have and strategic thinking, what are the key risks (the harm or 'adverse impacts') and opportunities (benefits and opportunities to promote equality) this policy/practice/activity might present?